IBM/z_ansible_collections_samples/zos_concepts/program_authorization/git_apf/roles/git-pull/README.md

 Role Variables
 --------------

-- `git_addr`: The URL of the git repository to be pulled.
+- `git_repo`: The URL of the git repository to be pulled.

+- `git_branch`: The branch to be checked out from the git repository.

 - `checkout_dir`: The directory which git checks out the repository to.